ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 > ## Class attributes
 >
-> - They are linked to the class itself and all instance objects of the class will share the same values... at least initially:
+> - Are linked to the class itself and all instance objects of the class will share the same values... at least initially:
 >     - If a class attribute is `mutable` (eg. a `list`) and changed its value in one instance, it will change its value in all instances.
 >     - If it is `immutable` (eg. a number), it will only change in that instance.
 > - They are defined just after the class definition.
-> - Access to attributes (both class and instance attributes) use the same dot notation than methods, but without parenthesis.
+> - Access attributes (both class and instance attributes) using the same dot notation as for methods, but without parenthesis.
 > - Class attributes need to have some initial value.
 >
 > ```python